nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Search feature

-The 'search' feature is allows user to filter student list by name, NUSNET ID, group, or tag.
+The `search` feature is allows user to filter student list by name, NUSNET ID, group, or tag.

 #### Implementation